OpenSiPM/sipm-bias-control/bias-control-lt8362/README.md

 # Key Component Changes
 LT8362 boost converter enables much higher output current.
 RT9072A High voltage LDO for filtering provides much better isolation of the boost converter from the load.
+USB-B micro instead of C to simplify assembly.

+# Firmware changes
+Use the bias_with_offset_LT836X firmware.
+The firmware now sets both the boost converter voltage (by default to about 52V) and controls the output voltage using the LDO.
+Both are under software control, so you can change the indepedently.
+Use the "dac" command to set the boost converter voltage.

 # Ease of Construction and Use
 All components have been changed to enable hand soldering of boards as well as increased spacing between critical functions.